 ii) by allowing combustible insulation above 18 metres in non-ventilated ETICS (rendered) systems;

-iii) by creating a route for combustible insulation to be used in ventilated cavities above 18 metres on the basis of large-scale tests.
+iii) by creating a route for outer cladding materials with worse than Class 0 surfaces to be used above 18 metres on the basis of large-scale tests.

 Both parts of the EFRA Committee proposals had been incorporated into the Scottish building regulation guidance by 2005.
 The Technical Handbook (Domestic) of that year included an Annex (p.
 163 of pdf) with additional guidance for high rise domestic buildings: